flexbox/weshipit.today/storybook-migration-summary.md

 ## The Storybook automigration scripts were ran

-The following commands ran successfully and your Storybook configuration was successfully migrated to the latest version 7:
+The following commands ran successfully and your Storybook configuration was successfully migrated to the latest version 9:

-- `yarn dlx storybook@latest automigrate --config-dir .storybook`
+- `yarn dlx storybook automigrate --config-dir .storybook`

-- `yarn dlx storybook@latest automigrate --config-dir libs/ui/.storybook`
+- `yarn dlx storybook automigrate --config-dir libs/ui/.storybook`

 Please make sure to check the results yourself and make sure that everything is working as expected.